Skip to content

 • generating high‑quality synthetic tables,

-• training predictive models, and
+• predicting with machine learning models, and

 • analysing results with a rich suite of metrics – especially those that quantify structural fidelity.

+The benchmark is designed for both research and applied workflows: you can run standard baselines out of the box, or plug in custom generators/predictors and fairly evaluate them under the same protocol.
 All components are designed to plug‑and‑play, so you can mix, match, and extend them to suit your own workflow.

 📚 Key Features